- Physical impacts and adaptation

 There are lots of unit types and a variety of emission units are traded throughout the world.
-The primary type of emission unit used in New Zealand to comply with the emissions trading scheme is called the New Zealand Unit or NZU.
-Some types of Kyoto unit can also be used to comply with the emissions trading scheme.
+The type of emission unit used in New Zealand to comply with the emissions trading scheme is called the New Zealand Unit or NZU.

 NZUs are used to meet a participant's compliance obligations under the emissions trading scheme.
 Participants from the forestry sector are required to surrender one NZU for each tonne of greenhouse gas emissions they produce, while participants from non-forestry sectors are currently required to surrender only one NZU for every two tonnes of greenhouse gas emissions.

 Kyoto emission units are issued by the UNFCCC Secretariat under the rules of the Kyoto Protocol.
 Kyoto units can be bought and sold among Governments, firms and individuals in the international carbon market.